Ali-Omrani/Culture-In-Offensive-Language-Detection/README.md

 ### Customization

-You can customize the experiments by modifying the script `acl_exp.sh`:
+You can customize the experiments by modifying the script `run_experiment.sh`:

 - Adjust the parameters in the script to suit your specific experiment setup.